porsche-design-system/porsche-design-system/packages/storefront/src/pages/general/testing.md

 ## E2E Tests

-Usually, E2E tests are robust enough that the lazy loading shouldn't cause any issues.
+Usually E2E tests are robust enough that the lazy loading shouldn't cause any issues.
 However, there are a lot of different setups for E2E tests.

 If you face any problems, we would appreciate if you report them.
 We'll